Academic and Student Services, Offices, and Activities

 • Offering students significant opportunities for career development, including the acquisition of leadership, management, and technical skills in all areas of Campus Recreation Services (Student Employment Program).

-Our new 24hr fitness venue, Lucero Fitness Facility, was added in 2019.
-All current, registered students will have MavCard access to this space.
+Our 24-hour fitness venue, Lucero Fitness Facility, was added in 2019.
 It is located in the lower level of Lucero Hall.
 At approximately 1,200 square feet, it includes cardio equipment, strength equipment and core/stretching equipment.
+Access for the facility may be requested via the Residence Life Staff.

 CMU also offers structured competitive and social opportunities in a variety of individual and team sports (Intramural and Club Sports).
 Intramural sports are free for all students at CMU.
 Providing an opportunity to compete against classmates, dorm mates, and other campus members in soccer, flag football, basketball, volleyball, ultimate Frisbee, softball, dodgeball, and battleship leagues and one day tournaments.
 Head to the Intramural Sports website or contact the Intramural Sports office at 970.248.1591 for details on how to sign up for the next league!

-The CMU Club sports department oversees 24 collegiate sport teams that participate in governing bodies outside the NCAA.
+The CMU Club sports department offers 27 teams that compete toward 50 different collegiate national championships outside the NCAA.
 These teams range from Varsity caliber sports to competitive club sports teams.
 However, they are all required to participate in collegiate leagues that award a National Championship at the end of the season.

 Sport team: Alpine & Nordic Ski, Archery, Baseball, Bowling, Cycling, Disc Golf, E- Sports, Fencing, Ice Hockey, Rodeo, Men’s Rugby, Men’s Soccer, Men’s Volleyball, Softball, Swim/Dive, Table Tennis, tennis, Shot gun, Ultimate Frisbee, Women’s Rugby, Women’s Soccer, Women’s Volleyball, and Water Polo.
 For more information, please visit the CMU Athletics website or contact the Club Sports office at 970.248.1115.